NikolayIT/SantaseGameEngine/Documentation/Rules.md

 <dt>First Phase:</dt>

 <dd>The non-dealer plays any of his six cards, placing it face up on the table.
 The dealer's opponent responds by playing any card face up.
-These two cards form a **trick**.
+These two cards form a <b>trick</b>.
 If both players play the same suit, the higher card wins.
 If just one player plays a trump, the trump wins.
 If the players play non-trumps of different suits the card played by the first player wins.</dd>

-<dd>In this first phase there is **no** requirement to follow suit, nor to try to win the trick.</dd>
+<dd>In this first phase there is <b>no</b> requirement to follow suit, nor to try to win the trick.</dd>

 <dd>The player who wins the trick takes both cards and stores them face down in front of him.
 The trick winner draws the top card from the talon and adds it to his hand, without showing it to his opponent.
 The other player then does the same, so that both players again have 6 cards in their hands.
 Then the winner of the trick leads a card face up to the next trick, and the other player responds with a card of his choice.</dd>